China National Petroleum Corporation: New Zealand

 CNPC operated in New Zealand as CCDC (NZ) Drilling and had one drilling rig, a triple stand DC rig named Rig 43.
 CCDC NZ started workover/drilling operations in the Kapuni gas fields of South Taranaki New Zealand in late 2012 for "tight gas".
 The rig completed the Kapuni drilling campaign of 4 wells for STOS (Shell Todd Oil Services) in August 2013.
 Its next drilling project commenced August 2013 for Tag Oil with one well successfully drilled at Cheal C of a depth of just under 5,000m.
 The rig was then stood down pending appeals for the next stage of a drilling campaign for Tag Oil in March 2014.
 Due to the periods involved it was decided to end its drilling campaign in New Zealand.
 Rig 43 was then dismantled and shipped to other overseas locations and no longer operates in New Zealand.

-Southeast Asia
+South and Southeast Asia

 Malaysia

 China Petroleum Pipeline Engineering, a unit of CNPC, was the primary contractor working to establish two pipelines in Malaysia.
 The project was accused of involvement in corruption and was suspended by the Pakatan Harapan seventh cabinet of Malaysian Prime Minister Mahathir Mohamed in 2018.
 The company denied the allegations.
 In July 2019, Malaysian authorities seized $243.5M from China Petroleum Pipeline Engineering to compensate for the paid for but unfinished pipelines and transferred to a Malaysian government-owned business.

+Sri Lanka

+CNPC's subsidiary China Huanqiu Contracting & Engineering Corporation has been doing business in Sri Lanka since 1997.
+It became one of the first companies involved in the Hambantota International Port project when it began work on refueling facilities and oil tank projects following a 2005 agreement between Sri Lanka and China to facilitate the involvement of Chinese companies in the port development.